zmpyzmpy/zmpyzmpy.github.io/_posts/2018-08-03-deployment-documentation.md

 - Python
 ---

+Recently I worked on a project for unilever and they would like a web application to host the whole machine learning services.
+We used Flask to build the application and now I have to deploy the application on their server.
+Here are the steps I took.

 ## 1. Install Python and setup Flask and uwsgi

 Since Python 3 cannot directly be installed by the package manager `yum` on **RHEL**, we need to do it manually.